 Before January 2011, only a handful of Tunisian civil society organizations (CSOs) were active and independent.
 NDI supported the work of a small number of independent CSOs pursuing advocacy campaigns on issues related to women’s roles in Tunisian society.
 The Institute is now working with Tunisian CSOs to help them oversee the transition process and act as a counterweight to political parties and government.
-NDI implemented a nationwide initiative to support CSOs’ efforts to monitor the 2011 NCA elections.
-With the Institute’s assistance, a coalition of CSOs fielded more than 2,000 observers to monitor voting across the country.
-Following the 2011 elections, NDI has continued to support civic organizing through regular local roundtables to engage citizens on their core concerns.
+With the Institute’s assistance, a coalition of CSOs fielded more than 2,000 observers to monitor the 2011 NCA elections.
+In the interim, NDI has continued to support civic organizing through regular local roundtables to engage citizens on their core concerns.
 The Institute also works with national associations that aim to monitor the political process, including the work of legislators on the constitution and future electoral framework.
-In advance of presidential and legislative elections anticipated for 2014, NDI is again supporting CSOs’ efforts to monitor electoral processes.

 Focus Group Research

 To address the deficit of publicly available information on citizens’ views in Tunisia, NDI conducts qualitative public opinion studies on a regular basis.
 NDI shares the findings with political parties to assist them in developing targeted messages that resonate with Tunisians’ priorities.
 The Institute also holds roundtables with CSOs at the local level to promote broader discussion of the issues raised in the research.
 Through these focus groups, NDI has found that citizens consistently rank the economy and security as top areas of concern.
-Focus group respondents express frustration with the slow pace of political progress and with their elected leaders, but they celebrate expanded freedoms of association and expression.
-Despite the challenges facing the country in its transition, Tunisians remain committed to democracy and seek new avenues for political participation between elections.
+Focus group respondents express frustration with the slow pace of political progress and with their elected leaders but remain committed to democracy and seek new avenues for political participation between elections.

 For more information about these programs, use our contact form or contact: